Model Evaluation and Random-Baseline Comparison (Predicting Students’ Final Exam Scores from their Course Activities)

 Building the prediction model (Predicting Students’ Final Exam Scores from their Course Activities)

-Experiments and the Results (Predicting Students’ Final Exam Scores from their Course Activities)
+Model Evaluation and Random-Baseline Comparison (Predicting Students’ Final Exam Scores from their Course Activities)